Improvement District No. 4

 Improvement District No. 4, or Improvement District No. 04 (Waterton), is an improvement district in Alberta, Canada.
 Coextensive with Waterton Lakes National Park in southern Alberta, the improvement district provides local governance for lands within the park that are not within an Indian reserve.

 History

 Prior to 1944, those lands within Improvement District (ID) No. 4 were split between the Municipal District of Kerr No. 39 and the Municipal District of Castle River No. 40.
 Following a partial amalgamation of the two municipal districts, remnant unsurveyed lands were incorporated as ID No. 11 on January 1, 1944.
 It was renumbered to ID No. 8 on April 1, 1945 and again to ID No. 4 on January 1, 1969.

 Geography

 Communities and localities

-While there are no urban municipalities within Improvement District No. 4 there is one hamlet named Waterton Park.
+There are no urban municipalities or hamlets within Improvement District No. 4.
 Blood 148A, a First Nation reserve of the Kainai Nation, is also within Improvement District No. 4.

 The following localities are within Improvement District No. 4.